-EERE anticipates making awards that will run up to 36 months in length.
-Project continuation will be contingent upon satisfactory performance and periodic go/no-go decision reviews.
-At the go/no-go decision points, EERE will evaluate project performance, project schedule adherence, meeting milestone objectives, compliance with reporting requirements, and overall contribution to the program goals and objectives.
+EERE anticipates making Phase 1 awards that will run up to 24 months in length.
+The initial task in all Phase 1 awards will be a validation of application data.
+Project continuation after the validation of application data will be contingent upon satisfactory performance and a go/no-go decision review to allow the projects to proceed with the remaining Phase 1 tasks.
+At the go/no-go decision point, EERE will evaluate project readiness compared to the baseline presented in the original full application.
 As a result of this evaluation, EERE will make a determination to continue the project, re-direct the project, or discontinue funding the project.